hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

-# Run Iroha on bare metal
+# Iroha on bare metal

 ## Pre-requisites